vergisodd/389K-Recovery-Opportunity-SQL-Driven-Return-Analysis-for-E-Commerce/README.md

 This means the analysis is **directional only**, not a full lifecycle model.

 **Conclusion:**
-The dataset supports only a simplified interpretation: customer repeat behavior is stable, but the absence of continuous time coverage limits deeper lifecycle conclusions.
+The dataset supports only a simplified interpretation: customer repeat purchase activity is stable, but the absence of continuous time coverage limits deeper lifecycle conclusions.

 > Full cohort analysis → [`sql/12_cohort_analysis.sql`](sql/12_cohort_analysis.sql)